-Free delivery for selected Klang Valley areas
+Free delivery to selected Klang Valley areas (min. order RM450)

 The story of Monkey 47 began in July 1945, when Wing Commander Montgomery “Monty” Collins of the British Royal Air Force was posted to the British sector of divided Berlin.
 Having arrived in Berlin after the war, Commander Collins resolved to support the reconstruction of Germany in his free time after witnessing the extent of the destruction of the capital.
 He devoted his time to rebuilding the Berlin Zoo which he came to sponsor an egret monkey by the name of Max.